- Fire - Rescue

 Open Burning/Burn/Fireworks Permits

 Open burning in Maine and Windham requires an Open Burning Permit issued by the State of Maine through the Windham Fire-Rescue Department.
-Windham may not issue permits on certain days because of staff shortages, special events that are occurring, or situations where personnel are committed to department activities and there is no one to issue or approve requested permits.
-Restrictions do not apply to propane or charcoal grills, cooking fires and campfires that are less than 2x2x2 in size.
+Windham may not issue permits on certain days due to wind conditions, fire danger or staffing availability.
+Restrictions do not apply to propane or charcoal grills, cooking fires and campfires that are less than 3x3x3 in size.

 How To Obtain A Permit

-Burn Permits are only issued for the current calendar day.
+Burn Permits are only issued for the current calendar day and are valid until midnight.

 There are two ways to obtain an open burn or fireworks permit: